-At which level are strategic decisions (contents, priorities) National (if other ↓) predominantly made?
-National (ii other ψ)
+At which level are strategic decisions (contents, priorities) predominantly made?

+National (if other ↓)

-The lead agencies for developing and delivering prevention-related actions under the national drugs strategy, Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 (Department of Health 2017), include: the Department of Health, with support from the HSE; Department of Education; DCEDIY; An Garda Síochána (AGS); DATFs; and service providers.
+The lead agencies for developing and delivering prevention-related actions under the national drugs strategy, Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 (Department of Health, 2017), include: the Department of Health, with support from the HSE; Department of Education; the DCEDIY; An Garda Síochána (AGS); DATFs; and service providers.
 The last category includes non-governmental organisations (NGOs).

-The findings of a mid-term review of the national drugs strategy led to some changes in the structures supporting the implementation of the strategy for the remainder of its lifetime (up to 2025) (see Figure T1.1.2.1) (Drugs Policy and Social Inclusion Unit 2021).
-The standing subcommittee and other subcommittees previously in place have been replaced by a SIG for each of the strategy's six strategic priorities, as well as a research subcommittee.
-One of the six SIGs focuses specifically on substance misuse prevention.
+The findings of a mid-term review of the national drugs strategy led to some changes in the structures supporting the implementation of the strategy for the remainder of its lifetime (up to 2025) (see Figure T1.1.2.1) (Drugs Policy and Social Inclusion Unit, 2021).
+The standing subcommittee and other subcommittees previously in place have been replaced by a SIG for each of the priorities, as well as a research subcommittee.
+There is also a SIG that focuses specifically on substance misuse prevention.
 See Section T1.3 of the Drug policy workbook for a full description of the national drugs strategy's implementation structure.